jerryhgladinet/docs/install/source/chapter12.rst

 ==============================

-These advanced topics require changes to the web.config file which is critical for the smooth operation of CentreStack, therefore, it is not recommended that you change the web.config file without first consulting Gladinet support.
+These advanced topics require changes to the web.config file which is critical for the smooth operation of
+|prodname|, therefore, it is not recommended that you change the web.config file without first consulting
+Gladinet support.

 Split Database